Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

 \subsection{Conclusions}

 We demonstrate that NMR experiments allow to observe and, in combination with DFT calculations, to identify fine details of the structure and ordering of the \nmg Heusler alloy.
 The presence of Mn-Ga antisite defects is indicated in the NMR spectrum by additional weak lines at lower frequencies.
-In stoichiometric \nmg cubic austenite there are about 4 per cent misplaced Mn atoms in the form of antisite Ga-Mn and/or of a broad thermal antiphase region consisting of two antiphase boundaries and a disordered core.
-This amount decreases with annealing, which can be ascribed to a sharp decrease of the density of the antiphase boundaries.
-The NMR spectrum of non-modulated tetragonal martensite is very similar to cubic austenite, i.e. the Mn atoms have the same atomic surrounding.
-The enhancement of weak lines indicates that the amount of misplaced atoms increases as a result of excess Mn.
-In the modulated martensite phase, the splitting of the main spectral line of \mn NMR is ascribed to the structural modulation of the martensite structure.
-The Mn atom displacement in the modulated structure agrees with the displacement determined by X-ray diffraction.
-Moreover, the split also occurs in the weak lines ascribed to the antisite defects indicating the overall effect of structural modulation.
-In summary, NMR spectroscopy together with the electronic structure calculations can provide powerful tool for characterizing in detail the complex structure of Ni-Mn-Ga magnetic shape-memory alloys.
+In stoichiometric \nmg cubic austenite there are about 4 per cent misplaced Mn atoms in the form of antisite Ga-Mn and/or of a narrow thermal antiphase region consisting of two antiphase boundaries and a thin disordered core.
+This amount of defects decreases with annealing, which can be ascribed to a sharp decrease of the density of the antiphase boundaries.
+In summary, NMR spectroscopy together with the electronic structure calculations provides a powerful tool for characterizing in detail the structural defects in ordered Ni-Mn-Ga magnetic shape-memory alloys.